Last Updated on December 12, 2022 by Dave Schoenbeck

 Employees want to work from home when needed, have flexible working hours to accommodate their lives and families, and not feel guilty if they need to take off for something pressing.

 While trust is often difficult to build in the corporate world, small to mid-sized business owners have a distinct advantage.
-We have the unique opportunity to build a unique foundation of trust with our employees.
+As a result, we can create a unique foundation of trust with our employees.

 Trust works both ways.
-You need to trust your employees, and they need to trust you as well.
+You need to trust your employees, and they must also trust you.
 Remember that trust is earned, so bring them in, ask for their collaboration, welcome them, and create a trusting work environment that can blossom under your mutual trust.
 You can influence this circle of trust by taking the first brave step yourself.

 Set a Great Example

 In the workplace, you are in control.
 But the last thing your employees want is to see you pouring demands on them while you spend your time out golfing and vacationing.
-As the manager, owner, or CEO, you should be setting the example for what you want to see in your employees.
+So, as the manager, owner, or CEO, you should set an example for what you want to see in your employees.
 Fairness breeds a culture of integrity and authenticity.

 Set the example for all things.
 Be the one in charge that builds a positive work experience.
 Be the manager that always says thank you.
 Be the manager that openly supports a good work-life balance.
 You get the idea.

-Set an excellent example for a positive environment and a good work ethic and allow your employees flexibility.
-Positivity is one of the greatest lessons in how to retain your staff and keep them happy.
+Set an excellent example for a positive environment and a good work ethic, and allow your employees flexibility.
+Positivity is one of the greatest lessons in retaining your staff and keeping them happy.